Tolling 101

 More Expensive to Collect

-The cost of collecting toll revenue includes the cost of toll collection equipment, back-office software and staff, and customer service systems.
+The cost of collecting toll revenue includes the cost of toll collection equipment, back-office system software and staff, and customer service administration considerations.
 Other sources of funding, such as motor fuel taxes, also have administrative costs associated with them.
-While the cost of collection for tolling has been declining over time as the technology improves, it remains higher than costs to collect motor fuel taxes.
+While the cost of collection for tolling has declined over time as the technology improves, it does remain higher than the cost to collect motor fuel taxes.

 Double Taxation

-Michigan already has a system designed to collect federal motor fuel taxes, vehicle registration, and other taxes and fees to build and maintain its infrastructure.
-However, there are concerns about the long-term viability of motor fuel taxes given improving fuel efficiency and electric vehicles.
-Charging motorists for a toll and motor fuel tax could be viewed by some as double taxation: a motor fuel tax, a vehicle registration fee and a toll.
+The State of Michigan already has a system designed to collect federal motor fuel taxes and vehicle registration fees to build and maintain its infrastructure.
+However, there are concerns about the long-term viability of motor fuel taxes given improving fuel efficiency and the integration of electric vehicles into the market.
+Charging motorists for both a toll and motor fuel tax could be viewed by some as double taxation; however, additional funding is needed to construct, maintain, and operate the existing transportation network due to its condition and age.
+Tolling is meant to supplement the existing form of taxes and fees due to the steady and continual decline in motor fuel consumption.

 Facts

-Today’s AET tolling technology does not require toll booths or stopping.
+Today’s high speed All Electronic Tolling technology does not require toll booths or stopping.
 Drivers can continue to travel at highway speeds.
+(NO toll booths in the middle of the road)

-Collection costs average between 12% and 18% of the tolls.
+Toll collection costs average between 12% and 18% of the tolls.
+(DOES NOT cost 50% to collect tolls)

 Myths